cocos/cocos-docs/en/material-system/effect-2.x-to-3.0.md

 - Technique list of rendering techniques
 - A list of passes for each Technique
 - A list of editable properties exposed to the editor in each Pass (including data type designation within the editor, component mapping relationships, etc.)
-- Shader programs for each Pass, including vertex and slice shader programs
+- Shader programs for each Pass, including vertex and fragment shader programs

 In terms of syntax details, such as Property declarations and macro definitions, the approach is the same: